Use Natural Hair Dyes To Get Hair Color At Home

 How to Apply Henna (Lawsonia inermis) – Quick Steps

-Wear gloves, protect skin with petroleum jelly around hairline, and drape an old towel over shoulders. - Apply
+Wear gloves, protect skin with petroleum jelly around the hairline, and drape an old towel over the shoulders.

 Rinse thoroughly with water (skip shampoo), then condition as needed.